Great Tew Circle: Views

 In the vexed religious climate of the time, the Circle was heterodox, inclining to sympathy with Socinianism.
-The favoured approach of some of those involved has been defined as "Arminian humanism", and in any case opposed to rigid Calvinism; this approach fitted with political views that were essentially royalist.
+The favoured approach of some of those involved has been defined as "Arminian humanism", and in any case opposed to rigid Calvinism.
+In politics, their views were essentially conservative and royalist.
 The central religious figure of the Circle was William Chillingworth.
 Falkland himself had a Catholic convert, Elizabeth Cary, Lady Falkland, for his mother, and found the tolerant approach of Erasmus attractive.
 He organised the circle with his wife Lettice.

 Influences

 Major influences on the thinking of the circle were Hugo Grotius and Richard Hooker because of the place the latter made for the use of reason in Biblical interpretation and church polity.
 These writers formed part of the broader Christian humanist tradition of Jacobus Acontius, George Cassander, Sebastian Castellio, Bernardino Ochino and Faustus Socinus.
 The anti-patristic views of Jean Daillé were also significant.
 According to the writings of Hyde (as Lord Clarendon), the gatherings and discussions themselves were modelled on those of Cicero and Erasmus, with guests being welcome to differ on points of view.
 Discourse also took place around the dinner table, with Clarendon likening the "Convivium Philosophicum or Convivium Theologicum ("philosophical-" or "theological feast") to Erasmus's Convivium Religiosum ("godly feast")."